Menu

 Where to stop at the wall

 If you need extra time at the wall (if you miss an interval, get a cramp, or simply need a break) - try to move over to the left side of the lane so that swimmers behind you can still turn on the wall without hitting you.
+If there are multiple people stopped at the wall, move to the sides and leave the middle (the cross on the wall) open.

 If someone is stopped on the wall at an unexpected time, you do not need to stop.
 If you’re worried about them, of course feel free to stop and ask if they are okay, but it is normal to continue your workout without them.